confusingbits/confusingbits.github.io/content/blog/beginner-developer-wonderland.md

 ---
-{
-  "type": "blog",
-  "author": "Corey Thompson",
+title: The Beginner Developer Wonderland
-  "title": "The Beginner Developer Wonderland", "description": "Avoiding a dangerous trap for new developers", "image": "images/article-covers/hello.jpg", "published": "2019-01-26",
+description: Avoiding a dangerous trap for new developers
-}
+date: 2019-01-26
 ---

 At the risk of sounding pretentious...